jobmarley/llvm-project-ps2/README.md

 ### Immediate constants
 There are several ways to load immediates.
-- VF0 is a constant register (0, 0, 0, 1) with broadcast instructions (0 latency)
+- VF0 is a constant register (0, 0, 0, 1), can be used with broadcast instructions (0 latency)
 - I register + I instructions, takes 1 lower instruction in a previous slot (1 cycle)
 - Save constant vector in data memory, and load it with LQ (4 cycles latency) But the situation becomes a bit complicated when you try to optimize it, as 1 variation might be better than an other one depending on register pressure or scheduling.